eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 #### Proof Types
 OpenId4VCI specification defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type (see section [7.2.1](https://openid.github.io/OpenID4VCI/openid-4-verifiable-credential-issuance-wg-draft.html#section-7.2.1)).
 Current version of the library supports only JWT proof types

+## How to contribute

+We welcome contributions to this project.
+To ensure that the process is smooth for everyone involved, follow the guidelines found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License